Maungakawa: History

-In 1891 a building, called the Maori Parliament Building, was opened by Māori King Tawhiao.
+After King Tawhiao made peace with Governor George Grey he returned to Maungakawa and the settlement became the home of the Māori King movement.
+In 1891 a building, called the Maori Parliament Building, was opened by Tawhiao.
 The opening was attended by between 4,000 and 5,000.
 After returning from England after failing to have an audience with Queen Victoria, King Tawhiao convened a Māori parliament (Note: This parliament had no actual legal power or authority) at Maungakawa in 1894.
 Māori travelled from all across the country for this parliament.